AbhiAgarwal/codeblog/content/prototyping-django.md

 `pip install djangorestframework==3.3.2`

 At this point we should create a `requirements.txt` file.
 This will allow you to track the Python packages you've installed.
-Go back to the base `events-api` folder.
+Go back to the base `today-api` folder.
 Then run `touch requirements.txt`.
 Now you're able to use `pip freeze`, and put the output into requirements.txt.
 To do this just execute the command `pip freeze > requirements.txt`.
 This should put your current Python packages into the file.
 To view the file you can just run `cat requirements.txt` in your Terminal.
 You should see:

 ```
 Django==1.9